-For cucumber relish, in a small bowl, combine cucumber, onion, sugar, vinegar, lemon juice, salt, and the pinch black pepper.
+For cucumber relish, combine cucumber, onion, sugar, vinegar, lemon juice, salt, and the pinch ground pepper in a small bowl.
 Cover and chill for at least 30 minutes.

 Place one of the hamburger buns in a food processor or blender.
-Cover and process or blend with several on/off pulses until crumbs are formed.
+Cover and process or blend until crumbs are formed.
 Measure ½ cup of the crumbs; set the remaining crumbs aside for another use.
 Toast the remaining six buns.

-In a large bowl combine the ½ cup bread crumbs, the spinach, feta cheese, egg product, the ¼ teaspoon black pepper, and the cayenne pepper.
+Combine the ½ cup bread crumbs, the spinach, feta cheese, egg product, the remaining ¼ teaspoon ground pepper, and the cayenne pepper in a large bowl.
 Add turkey breast; mix well.
 Shape turkey mixture into six 4-inch patties.

-In a 12-inch skillet, heat oil over medium-high heat.
+Heat oil in a 12-inch skillet over medium-high heat.
 Add turkey patties.
 Reduce heat to medium.
-Cook patties for 12 to 14 minutes or until patties are no longer pink (165°F) (see Tip), turning once halfway through cooking time.
+Cook patties for 12 to 14 minutes or until patties are no longer pink (165°F; see Tip), turning once halfway through cooking time.

 Serve patties in toasted buns.
 If desired, top with sliced tomatoes.
-Serve with the cucumber relish.
+Serve with the chilled cucumber relish.